 - For investors who intend to hold individual bonds to maturity, there may be no reason to change strategies due to rising rates.

-- If your primary goal is income generation, remember that higher-yielding funds tend to have greater exposure to interest rate risk, credit risk, or liquidity risk.
-So chasing yield can be risky—be sure to consider your time horizon and risk tolerance before investing in high-yielding bond funds.
-Also, consider a diverse mix of bond and non-bond income sources, including real estate investment trusts (REITs) and dividend-yielding stocks.
+- If your primary goal is income generation, consider adding less traditional bonds to your mix, for example, high yield bonds.
+Be mindful that higher yields typically mean higher risk, so pursuing yield can be risky—be sure to consider your time horizon and risk tolerance before investing in high-yielding bond funds.
+Also, consider a diverse mix of bond and non-bond income sources, including real estate investment trusts (REITs), convertibles, preferred stocks, and dividend-yielding stocks.

 - If your primary goal is to minimize price losses if rates rise, consider short-duration bond products.
-These funds offer a competitive yield relative to money market funds, though credit risk and interest rate risk are greater.
-At the same time, these funds may offer less price sensitivity to interest rate changes than longer-duration bond funds do.
+Short duration bonds, bond funds, and CDs may offer a competitive yield relative to money market funds, though credit risk and interest rate risk are greater.
+At the same time, these investments may offer less price sensitivity to interest rate changes than longer-duration bonds and bond funds do.
 In a rising rate environment, short-duration funds may outperform longer-duration funds, in spite of lower current income.

-- If you are looking mostly to offset stock market risk, consider longer-duration high-quality bond funds.
-These funds will have interest rate risk—and prices may decline more than other bond funds when rates rise.
+- If you are looking mostly to offset stock market risk, consider longer-duration high-quality bonds and bond funds.
+These investments will have interest rate risk—and prices may decline more than bonds and bond funds when rates rise.
 However, they may perform well in response to challenging economic conditions—when stocks may suffer.

 - If your investment goal comes with a specific timeline—for instance saving for college—consider individual bonds or funds with a defined maturity.
 If you match the duration of your investments to your investment timeline and if you can keep your money invested until maturity, you may not have to worry about interest rate changes.
 A ladder of individual bonds or defined maturity bond funds may also help balance interest rate risk, reinvestment risk, and current income.

 - If you are looking for a balanced mix of income generation, volatility, and diversification, consider a broadly diversified bond fund.
 By including a wide variety of bonds, these funds seek an attractive combinations of risk and return.
-They may offer less diversification benefits to offset your stock portfolio than a long-duration government bond fund does, but they may provide more current income and greater resilience to rising interest rates.
+They may offer less diversification benefits to offset your stock portfolio than a long-duration government bond fund does, but they may provide more total return potential and greater resilience to rising interest rates.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917